mwangidyce/Family-Tree/readme.md

 This project entails building a family tree from scratch using django and html/css on the frontend.

 A working demo can be seen here [Working demo](http://nyakinyori.com/).
 This handles more than 800 family records over many generations.
-Also has an admin area for memebr management.
+Also has an admin area for member management.

 This is a hobby project, with no financial incentive.